Edward Kay (writer)

 Edward Kay is a Canadian showrunner, screenwriter, producer, novelist and journalist with a background in both live-action and animated television comedy, as well as print journalism.

 Kay spent four years as a writer and producer on the political satire, This Hour Has 22 Minutes, before becoming supervising producer of The Itch, a comedy series starring Jason Jones formerly of The Daily Show, and Jessica Holmes.
 Kay then co-created the animated children's series, Ollie's Under-the-Bed Adventures (later known as Olliver's Adventures) and wrote the pilot episode, which won a Gemini Award for Best Animated Program.
-He has written numerous episodes of Atomic Betty, a television series broadcast in more than 100 countries.
+He wrote numerous episodes of Atomic Betty, a television series broadcast in more than 100 countries.
 With Sean Scott, he was the co-creator of Jimmy Two-Shoes, an animated comedy series that in December 2007, was put into production by broadcasters Disney XD and Teletoon.
 He is the co-creator of Finding Stuff Out, a comedy-inflected science show that airs on TVO and Knowledge Network.